iw6dgm/Crobots/README.rst

 *Crobots Java Tournament Manager*
 =================================

+*Note*: This project is no longer maintained (with the exception of the Pairing sub-module, perhaps) in favour of the Python and Golang alternatives.

 Multi-platform Client Java for setup and running of a Crobots's tournament.
 It handles MySQL, MS SQL, Oracle databases.